-- Of course, Raven's usual magical chant is "Azarath Metrion Zinthos!"
-In addition to sounding downright cool, the phrase has significant meaning: "Azarath" is her home dimension, "Metrion" is her real name, and "Zinthos" was the name of a pet raven she had as a child.
+- Raven's usual magical chant is "Azarath Metrion Zinthos!"
+In addition to sounding downright cool, the phrase has significant meaning: "Azarath" is her home dimension (and by extension, Trigon's domain), "Metrion" is her real name, and "Zinthos" was the name of a pet raven she had as a child.
 (Yes, seriously.)

 - In Visionaries, the power of the magical staves are called upon using Magical Incantations in the form of poems.

 - Zatanna in Young Justice.
 She casts spells by saying words backwards.
-So if she wants to cast fire she says 'iref.'
+So if she wants to cast fire she says 'erif.'